-- The smartphone needs to be mounted detachable (in order to remove the device for compass calibration). - Provide lightweight, yet sturdy installation. - Provide as much clearance as possible to other electrical components. - The smartphone needs to stay in a fixed relative attitude vs. the aircraft/copter. - The position of the smartphone potentially affects the aerodynamics of the aircraft/copter (due to the form factor of the device).
-This is especially valid for multicopters at high speeds.
-Positions in front of the center of gravity have a negative impact on the stabilization.
-While all the examples in the following best practices-chapter have worked at fairly high speeds (~ 20 m/s), the ideal position would be like a trailing horizontal stabilizer, which is tilted to become aerodynamically neutral at the max forward pitch angle (of the copter).
+- The smartphone needs to be mounted detachable (in order to remove the device for compass calibration). - Provide lightweight, yet sturdy installation. - Provide as much clearance as possible to other electrical components. - The smartphone needs to stay in a fix relative attitude vs. the aircraft/copter.